seo423/NextHrProject/README.md

 ### Technologies and Tools Used:

-> **Frontend** : Implemented using Next.js and TypeScript to ensure a responsive and dynamic user experience.
+> <br>Frontend</br> : Implemented using Next.js and TypeScript to ensure a responsive and dynamic user experience.

 > **Backend** : Developed with a combination of MyBatis and JPA for robust data management and seamless database interactions.